Winter Hanging Baskets That Will Look Incredible all Season

 - Grow long swaying trails.

-A good quality hanging basket should contain three elements:
+I put out winter hanging baskets every year and in my opinion, a good quality hanging basket should contain three elements:

 - Tall plants for height.